 Vitamin D is obtained from sunlight and is needed to help absorb and utilise calcium.
 Vitamin D can also be found in certain fortified foods such as eggs, fat spreads (butter and margarine) and cereals.

-The risk of anaemia is reduced with adequate intakes of iron, which can be found in red meat, poultry, fish, eggs and dark green leafy vegetables.
+Iron reduces the risk of anaemia with an adequate intake.
+It can be found in red meat, poultry, fish, eggs and dark green leafy vegetables.
 Drinking a small amount of orange juice can help absorb iron due to the vitamin C content.
 Tea can reduce iron absorption, so should be avoided at meal times.

 If you are managing to keep up a healthy weight, try to ensure that you are having a balanced diet.